MicrosoftDocs/m365copilot-docs/docs/known-issues.md

 ### Links are removed from Copilot responses

 Copilot responses don't show links in the response body.
-Links are replaced with the following message: `An external link was removed to protect your privacy`.
+Links are replaced with the following message: "An external link was removed to protect your privacy."

 This issue applies to links from any content source, including SharePoint, Microsoft Graph connectors, and plugins.